4D Hexagonal Chess

 1) There are 6 piece types in 4D Hexagonal Chess, the same ones as for chess (or for Glinski's Hexagonal Chess), i.e. Pawn, Knight, Bishop, Rook, Queen and King.

-2) All 6 piece types can move as in Glinski's Hexagonal Chess when making moves that stay on the same 2D hexagonal board in 4D Hexagonal Chess, except pawns cannot make an initial double step or en passant capture (pawn promotions to be discussed later), and bishops are allowed to take a single orthogonal step instead of moving diagonally (a bishop can eventually reach all 361 cells on an empty 4D board, as can be deduced shortly).
+2) All 6 piece types can move as in Glinski's Hexagonal Chess when making moves that stay on the same 2D hexagonal board in 4D Hexagonal Chess, except pawns cannot make an initial double step or en passant capture (pawn promotions to be discussed later), and bishops are allowed to take a single orthogonal step (also between 2D Boards) instead of moving diagonally (a bishop can eventually reach all 361 cells on an empty 4D board, as can be deduced shortly).

 Glinski's Hexagonal Chess